kkyau/ISQA-3420-/UseCases.md

 b) Manager

 ###Goal In Context
-To be able to submit a project request as well as for the manager to be able to submit or modify policy documents.
+To be able to receive project policy for license and vulnerabilities upon request.

 ###Stakeholders
 a) Manager

 b) Developer

 ###Preconditions
-a) There has to be a data store available to scan the software package against.
+There has to be a project policy for license and vulnerabilities in the database to be able to retrieve.

-b) The manager has to have the proper information to modify or update the data store.

 ###Main Success Scenarios
-a) The software package is scanned and the data store is able to scan the package and return the results accordingly.

-b) When the manager attempts to modify or update the policy documents, the data store recognizes the changes and saves the changes.
+The developer or manager are able to receive the project policy when requested.

 ###Failed End Conditions
-a) The package is scanned but the data store is unable to identify the proper license and vulnerabilities.

-b) The package is scanned but not returned to the developer or the manager.
+The system is unable to return any results from the Project Policy For License and Vulnerabilities to the developer or the manager.

-c) The data store does not recognize that the manager is trying to modify or update policy documents.

 ###Trigger
-a) The developer or manager uplaods a package requesting to identify licenses or vulnerabilities.
+The developer or manager sends a request for the project policy.

-b) The manager attempts to modify or update policy documents.